-- When using teleporting, passwords can optionally be used to protect a machine waiting to be teleported from unauthorized access.
-Note however that these passwords are stored unencrypted in the machine configuration XML and therefore potentially readable on the host.
-See chapter 7.2, Teleporting, page 104 and chapter 8.7.5, Teleporting settings, page 121. - When using remote iSCSI storage and the storage server requires authentication, a password can optionally be supplied with the VBoxManage storageattach command.
-Note however that this is stored unencrypted in the machine configuration and is therefore potentially readable on the host.
-See chapter 5.10, iSCSI servers, page 87 and chapter 8.17, VBoxManage storageattach, page 127. - When using the VirtualBox web service to control a VirtualBox host remotely, connections to the web service are authenticated in various ways.
-This is described in detail in the VirtualBox Software Development Kit (SDK) reference; please see chapter 11, VirtualBox programming interfaces, page 177.
+- When using remote iSCSI storage and the storage server requires authentication, an initiator secret can optionally be supplied with the VBoxManage storageattach command.
+As long as no settings password is provided (command line option - --settingspwfile - , this secret is stored unencrypted in the machine configuration and is therefore potentially readable on the host.
+See chapter 5.10, iSCSI servers, page 87 and chapter 8.18, VBoxManage storageattach, page 130. - When using the VirtualBox web service to control a VirtualBox host remotely, connections to the web service are authenticated in various ways.
+This is described in detail in the VirtualBox Software Development Kit (SDK) reference; please see chapter 11, VirtualBox programming interfaces, page 187.